loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

 4. Attempting to formalize O' leads to O'', and so on
 5. The regress can only halt by acknowledging the actual observer

-Therefore, metamathematics intrinsically involves consciousness observing formal systems. ∎
+Therefore, metamathematics intrinsically involves observer observing formal systems. ∎

 **Corollary**: Since ZFC ⊂ Metamathematics, and metamathematics requires an observer, ZFC implicitly depends on an observer it cannot acknowledge.